openedx/edx-documentation/en_us/edx_style_guide/source/preferred.rst

       ``<topic name>``.
 (Do not use the more abrupt "See ``<topic name>``.")

-      For inline cross-references, create links to words in the sentence, but don't use the name of the topic itself unless the capitalization fits.
+      For inline cross-references, create links to words in the sentence, but don't use the name of the topic itself unless the capitalization works with the sentence.
 For example: "You can use the ``:ref:`course checklists<Use the Course Checklist>``` to verify that the course is ready for release."

   * - Dates
     - Format dates as DD Mon YYYY or DD Month YYYY.
 For example: 11 Jan 2015